Friday, 29 August 2025

 25 August 2025 Chobe National Park, Botswana

-After around a one hour drive we were at the Namibian border to go back into Botswana.
-Once again we pulled out all of our shoes and dipped them in the solution which had turned into a thin muddy puddle after so many had been before us.
-Getting out of Namibia is painless and Botswana does not require a visa so getting back in was just a stamp in our passports.
+After around an hour drive, we were at the Namibian border to go back into Botswana.
+Once again, we pulled out all of our shoes and dipped them in the solution, which had turned into a thin muddy puddle after so many had been before us.
+Getting out of Namibia is painless, and Botswana does not require a visa, so getting back in was just a stamp in our passports.

-And then we arrived at Chobe Safari Lodge which was another step up in accomodation!
-This resort is much larger than any other on the tour and luxury abounds.
+And then we arrived at Chobe Safari Lodge, which was another step up in accommodation!
+This resort is much larger than any other on the tour, and luxury abounds.

-Lunching in the terrace restaurant we could see elephant and water buffalo on the river bank just across the water.
-This what movies are like!
+Lunching in the terrace restaurant, we could see elephant and water buffalo on the riverbank just across the water.
+This is what movies are like!

-Before long we were on another game drive however this time the drive to the park entrance was only 10 minutes and before we knew it we were surrounded by animals.
+Before long, we were on another game drive howeve,r this time the drive to the park entrance was only 10 minutes, and before we knew it, we were surrounded by animals.
 Chobe has around 50,000 elephants in the dry season, so it was no surprise to find elephants around every corner.
 There is also an abundance of giraffe.
 We found out that you do not need to look underneath a giraffe to tell its gender.
 The ossicles (little horns) are different between males and females.
-Females have slightly smaller ossicles with little brushy tips, whereas males have thicker larger ossicles which a good for fighting.
+Females have slightly smaller ossicles with little brushy tips, whereas males have thicker, larger ossicles, which are good for fighting.

-A ‘stretch stop’ came next and out of the cooler came wine, beer, gin and soft drinks.
-It felt vey special to be drinking a G & T in the game park.
+A ‘stretch stop’ came next, and out of the cooler came wine, beer, gin, and soft drinks.
+It felt very special to be drinking a G & T in the game park.

 Kudu